 Another friend from my first career in teaching emailed me with a note about a coworker from 30 years ago.
 He also cc-ed yet another coworker I hadn’t heard from in at least 20 years.
 This sparked some email exchanges and great conversations.
 It was great to connect.

 I’ve added a task to reach out to someone everyday and have established some weekly “happy hours” over Zoom and Google Hangout/Meet.
-While not as good as being face to face, given we are often on opposite side of the country, these virtual meetings have led to groups of us getting together for the first time in decades.
-It’s been magical.
+While not as good as being face to face, given we are often on opposite sides of the country, these virtual meetings have led to groups of us getting together for the first time in decades.
+That’s been magical.

 There’s nothing Earth shattering in my notes above but following these three steps has made a huge difference for me in this time of uncertainty and upheaval.
 Perhaps they will help you, too.
 I hope so.